esphome/esphome-docs/components/alarm_control_panel/template.rst

 2. When the alarm panel is in the pending state, a fault on a zone with ``delayed_follower`` specified will remain in the ``pending`` state.

-The ``delayed_follower`` trigger mode offers better protection if someone enters a premises via an unprotected window or door, and there is a PIR guarding the main hallway, it will cause an instant trigger of the alarm panel as someone entered the premises in a unusual manner.
-Likewise, if someone enters the premises though a door set to the ``delayed`` trigger mode, and then trigger the PIR, the alarm will stay in the pending mode until either they disarm the alarm, or the pending timer expires.
+The ``delayed_follower`` trigger mode offers better protection if someone enters a premises via an unprotected window or door.
+If there is a PIR guarding the main hallway, it will cause an instant trigger of the alarm panel as someone entered the premises in a unusual manner.
+Likewise, if someone enters the premises though a door set to the ``delayed`` trigger mode, and then triggers the PIR, the alarm will stay in the ``pending`` state until either they disarm the alarm, or the pending timer expires.

 .. _template_alarm_control_panel-state_flow: